Culture Shock in Greece

 It may be a European country with familiar facilities and social structures, but that doesn’t mean that expats won’t experience at least some degree of culture shock in Greece.

 It is a country of rich traditions and ancient history, as well as sea and sunshine.
-In response to their environment and history, Greek people have developed traditions which they will expect expats to respect and, at least, know a bit about.
-The Greek character, if there is such a thing, has been shaped by a fascinating blend of the ancient and the modern, and the country’s long history as a crossroads between East and West.
+In response to their environment and history, the Greek have developed traditions which expats should respect.
+Greek characteristics have been shaped by a fascinating blend of the ancient and the modern, and the country’s long history as a crossroads between East and West.

 Language in Greece

 Greek is considered by many to be a tricky language to learn.
 There are differences between spoken and written Greek, as well as between regional idioms.
-Greek also employs inflexions, where the meanings of words change depending on how they are said.
-As a result, expats in the first stages of learning Greek can expect some confused exchanges.
+Greek also employs inflections, where the meanings of words change depending on tone.
+As a result, expats in the first stages of learning Greek can expect some confusing exchanges.